Snapper Ban in South Australia: The Whole Picture for 2025

 Banning Snapper fishing caused quite a stir among local commercial fishers and charter guides.

-a map of the Snapper fishing closures in South Australia
+A map of the Snapper fishing closures in South Australia

 Image source: PIRSA